telerik/maui-docs/controls/pdfviewer/search/styling.md

 | `PdfViewerSearchBusyIndicatorToolbarItem` | `Style` property with target type `PdfViewerSearchBusyIndicatorToolbarItemView` |
 | `BackNavigationButtonToolbarItemView` | `Style` property with target type `ButtonToolbarItemView` |

-## Style the PdfViewerSearchToolbarItem
+## Styling the Toolbar's Search Item on Desktop

-The default search toolbar item displayed on desktop is the `PdfViewerSearchToolbarItem`.
+The default search toolbar item displayed on desktop devices is the `PdfViewerSearchToolbarItem`.
 The toolbar item exposes the following properties:

 * `Style` (target type `ButtonToolbarItemView`)&mdash;Specfies the style applied to the toolbar button that opens the search popup on desktop.
 * `SearchContentViewStyle` (`Style` with a target type of `PdfViewerSearchContentView`)&mdash;Specifies the style applied to the search popup.